jackyzha0/jackyzha0.github.io/content/thoughts/Algorithms of Oppression.md

 These search results influence the values that surround what is being searched for.
 This means that minority groups often have their own values and identities influenced by the majority: [double-consciousness](thoughts/collections.md)

 Why have we become so reliant on search?
-Is it a part of our [Extended mind Hypothesis](thoughts/Extended%20mind%20Hypothesis.md)?
+Is it a part of our [Extended Mind Hypothesis](thoughts/Extended%20Mind%20Hypothesis.md)?

 > [Search](thoughts/search.md) is a symbiotic process that both informs and is informed in part by users.